There were those who thought themselves smarter

 Attlee, therefore, has a decent shot at second place in the rankings of Prime Ministers.
 One poll even ranked him first.
 When his record is criticised, it is generally for being too naive towards the Soviet Union (at one point giving them plans for new British jet engine breakthroughs, which they proceeded to use against British forces in The Korean War) and for difficult relations with the United States.
-The latter, however, is not entirely his fault: the trans-Atlantic relationship was strained from the fact that FDR's successor, Harry Truman, was a bit more conservative than FDR and was far more suspicious of the USSR than Attlee ever was, to say nothing of being a very different sort of fellow (where FDR had been a high-society-fun-loving New York aristocrat who got along wonderfully with the half-Americannote grandson of a duke Churchill, Truman was a straight-talking Missouri farmer boy/jack-of-all-trades whose outlook didn't quite jibe with that of Attlee's polished upper-middle-class background) and this shift was right in the middle of the peace negotiations at the end of World War II.
-There was also the fact that the United States had entered the war late, and had (as US historian Stephen Ambrose points out) walked away with the spoils of it, entering a period of unprecedented post-war prosperity, whereas Britain was facing a massive national debt and living off rationing.
+The latter, however, is not entirely his fault: after the war, Britain was in a dire economic situation whereas the USA was doing exceptionally well, and Truman was not the only senior US figure who was reflexively wary of the Labour party's explicitly socialist policies regarding health care, nationalisation of industry and social welfare.
+The United States had entered the war late, and had (as US historian Stephen Ambrose points out) walked away with the spoils of it, entering a period of unprecedented post-war prosperity, whereas Britain was facing a massive national debt and living off rationing.
 Nevertheless, Attlee and Truman hit it off personally, having similarly laconic and undemonstrative personalities, and they found common ground as fellow veterans of the First World War; it's just that the USA was quietly withdrawing from a partnership that Attlee hoped would continue.
 Attlee improved on the foreign policy field as he went on, partly thanks to his excellent Foreign Secretary Ernest Bevin, and his position on the USSR went from general wariness to regarding them as definitely an enemy of stability in Europe.
-Not surprisingly, he welcomed the Marshall Plan, and he was instrumental in forming NATO, as well as being an enthusiastic supporter of the fledgling United Nations.
+Not surprisingly, he welcomed the Marshall Plan, and was instrumental in forming NATO, as well as being an enthusiastic supporter of the fledgling United Nations.